CalTRACK

 Data requirements include a full year of pre-intervention consumption data, corresponding local weather data, and a date for the intervention.

-CalTRACK includes methods that describe how to use monthly billing data, as well as interval data from smart meters to calculate hourly or daily derivatives.
+The OpenEEmeter includes methods that describe how to use monthly billing data, as well as interval data from smart meters to calculate hourly or daily derivatives.

 Model uncertainty is addressed by aggregating sites into portfolios with guidance available to calculate portfolio level uncertainty.

-The CalTRACK Process
+The OpenEEmeter Process

-CalTRACK methods are developed under an open-source methods charter.
+The OpenEEmeter methods are developed under an open-source methods charter.
 Methods are numbered and versioned for reference.

-CalTRACK working group proceedings are hosted on Github, a collaboration platform especially well suited for open source projects.
+The OpenEEmeter working group proceedings are hosted on Github, a collaboration platform especially well suited for open source projects.
 Project repository can be found here.